 A Short-Term Fix, Alcohol Use Exacerbates Long-Term Issues

 Even though drinking alcohol seems to help in the immediate moment, the smartest advice for anyone with depression or anxiety is to choose not to drink.
 Drinking inevitably exacerbates long-term issues with depression and anxiety, making symptoms worse.
-While you may be hesitant, the best thing to do is speak to a doctor about your depression or anxiety and find out what different treatment options are available.
+While you may be hesitant, the best thing to do is speak to a doctor about your disorder and find out the different options available to treat anxiety or depression.
 An option exists for everyone, especially with today’s highly personalized treatment programs.

 There is no shame and there should be no stigma about going to a doctor for depression or anxiety.
 Many medical and holistic remedies for depression and anxiety can improve your quality of life.
 Choosing to self-medicate with alcohol will only serve to reinforce the negative symptoms of these mental health disorders, contributing greatly to a worsening condition.

 If you think you are suffering from clinical depression or anxiety, and you’re drinking to cope, you have options for ending the alcohol/depression/anxiety cycle.
 Similarly, if you have AUD, develop depression and drink alcohol to cope with symptoms, you need help to end the alcohol cycle.